yaqwsx/bcthesis/symdivine.md

 defined in the bit-code, because behaviour of sucha  function is unknown to the tool.
 This also includes system calls to the underlying operating system.
-There are however few exceptions as \symdivine provides intrinsic implementation\footnote{Behaviour of these function is hard-coded in the interpreter and follows their specification.} of the subset of Pthread library to support multi-threading and also the subset of functions defined in SV-COMP competition rules ToDo to implement notation for non-deterministic input.
+There are however few exceptions as \symdivine provides intrinsic implementation\footnote{Behaviour of these functions is hard-coded in the interpreter and follows their specification.} of the subset of Pthread library
+\cite{pthreads} to support multi-threading and also the subset of functions defined in SV-COMP competition rules \cite{SVCOMP} to implement notation for non-deterministic input.

 Following functions from Pthread library are supported: